 Unless you’re going out in extreme heat, you can be slightly more relaxed with your summer hiking gear, just as long as you know the weather won’t turn.

 As a general rule, try to avoid cotton and make sure your hiking clothes are lightweight, loose-fitting and moisture-wicking.
-This will help your body regulate its temperature by quickly drying and removing moisture from your skin, which helps to stop chafing too: the summer hiker’s arch-nemesis!
+This will help your body regulate its temperature by quickly drying and removing moisture from your skin.
+This helps to stop chafing too, the summer hiker’s arch-nemesis!

 If you want more tips on hiking it hot conditions, here’s our handy guide!